joshhornby/joshhornby.github.io/_posts/2026-02-10-managing-up-as-tech-lead.md

 title: Managing Up
 date: 2026-02-10 08:00:00
 tags: [tech-lead, leadership, career]
 description: "Your engineering manager needs information from you to do their job.
-Here's how to keep them informed, advocate for your team, and influence decisions without authority."
+What to tell them, how to advocate for your team, and how to influence decisions you don't control."
 sitemap:
   priority: 0.7
   changefreq: 'monthly'